 Chocolate - You can use any type of chocolate you like: dark chocolate chips, semisweet chocolate chips, milk chocolate chips, or even white chocolate chips.
 Just choose sugar-free chocolate to keep this low carb and keto.

 Dried Fruit - Most dried fruit is not keto-friendly but you can add some sugar-free dried cranberries.

 Spices - Cinnamon is my top choice of spice to add but pumpkin pie spice, apple pie spice, or even a hit of spice like cayenne pepper or ground chipotle pepper can be a fun twist to try.

 Extracts - Vanilla extract and almond extract are great choices.
 If you choose to add a teaspoon or so of extract cut back on the coconut cream by a teaspoon.

 These magic keto cookies are so easy and flavorful.
 The taste exactly like Magic Cookie Bars without the crust.
 And that's what they are.
 Crustless magic cookie bars.
 They are going to be my new go-to dessert to hide in the back of my fridge where my kids can't find them.

 Feel free to customize these keto cookies to your tastes.
 Don't like walnuts?
 Use pecans.
 Don't like coconut?
 Use extra nuts.
-The main thing is to have 1.5 cups of mix-ins.
+The main thing is to have 1.5 cups of mix-ins for your keto magic cookies.
 I'm planning on trying these with white chocolate and unsweetened dried cranberries this fall.